 Specific research interests:

-My research and teaching interests cover a wide range of medieval (and early modern) genres and themes, such as:
+My research and teaching interests cover a wide range of medieval (and early modern) genres and themes, as well as theoretical approaches.
+These include:

-- Medieval ideas of curiosity and craft in textual and material culture (especially knots!);
+- Medieval ideas of curiosity and craft in textual and material culture;

 - Medievalisms (such as cinematic representations of the Middle Ages);